-AB testing is something we come across more and more, typically in organisations with greater digital maturity.
-While I love AB testing, too often I see firms using a shot gun based approach lacking genuine insight to create meaningful hypothesis and hoping to hit a random target.
+A/B testing is something we come across more and more, typically in organisations with greater digital maturity.
+While I love AB testing, too often I see firms using a shot gun-based approach lacking genuine insight to create meaningful hypotheses and hoping to hit a random target.
 While this sounds like a rant, I think it is important to consider our ways of working in the digital space and ensure that we gain maximum value from our efforts.

-So I was interested to come across this article on the Marvel App blog with a wonderfully click batey title ‘A/B Testing – You’re Doing It Wrong‘.
+So I was interested to come across this article on the Marvel App blog with a wonderfully click baitey title 'A/B Testing – You’re Doing It Wrong'.

 The article includes some interesting findings:

-I believe that at the heart of the issue of poor AB testing is a lack of data triangulation to understand the user experience and using this to create hypothesis that can be tested.
+I believe that at the heart of the issue of poor A/B testing is a lack of data triangulation to understand the user experience and use this to create hypotheses that can be tested.
 Some of the most meaningful A/B tests that I have seen were when qualitative data was used to understand a problem and then a solution was identified and tested.

-We find the combining AB testing with some form of qualitative research (such as journey mapping research) is ideal for understanding the ‘why’ of an issue, and also for informing test hypothesise.
+We find that combining AB testing with some form of qualitative research (such as journey mapping research) is ideal for understanding the 'why' of an issue, and also for informing test hypothesise.

 What are your thoughts?